Is "Going Greek" Right for My Student?

 Leadership among peers is an important skill that gives our students valuable experience that can be transferred to group work in their classes, networking in the workforce as well as participation in civic and community organizations.
 We also find that working in close proximity with fellow students is a great laboratory to practice life lessons that contribute to the education outside of the classroom.
 These life skills equip graduates for the rigorous demands of their careers and augment the lessons learned in the classroom.

 All fraternities and sororities have service as a tenant of their organizations, giving back to the Tech and Atlanta communities.
 Through hands-on service projects and philanthropic fundraisers, our fraternity and sorority members live the values espoused in their rituals by helping those around them.
-In addition to local work, most chapters nationally partner with a philanthropic agency that will raise money for notable causes.
+In addition to local work, most chapters have an inter/national philanthropy that will raise money for notable causes.
 At Tech, we are proud that our students are learning to be life-long volunteers and donors as a part of their membership in a fraternity or sorority.

 Alumni continue to network through their fraternity or sorority, making new friends and business contacts while maintaining friendships they began in college.
 Most fraternities and sororities have alumni chapters all over North America, so no matter where their career takes them, our alumni have a built-in resource right when they settle into their new city.